DEVON GOLF CAPTAINS 1937 – 2018

 Welcome to Devon Golf Captains Homepage.

-Within the group those who wish to play, in one or more of the matches with other counties, will be invited to play by the Captain.
+Within the group those who wish to play, in one or more of the matches with other counties, will, after submitting their applications, be invited to play by the Captain.
 These matches are now some seventeen in number.
 Additionally Captain’s Day and President’s Day, Captain vs. Vice Captain are “in-house” on a first come first served basis.

-To join Devon Golf Captains and obtain the information and application form in Adobe PDF format please click application-form
+To join Devon Golf Captains and obtain the information and application form in Adobe PDF format please click application form (1)